Uganda

 Our total bird list for the day is likely to be large, and may also include Verreaux’s Eagle Owl, Black-browed Babbler, Rufous-naped Lark, Trilling, Wing-snapping, and Stout Cisticolas, Orange-breasted Bushshrike, Purple-banded Sunbird, Fan-tailed Widowbird, White-winged Widowbird, Brimstone Canary, and Golden-breasted Bunting.
 Mammals are very much in evidence here, with Giant Hog, Defassa Waterbuck, Marsh Mongoose, Banded Mongoose, Spotted Hyaena, and African Lion.
 An evening boat ride on the Kazinga Channel will offer more excellent opportunities to study waterbirds and mammals.
 Night at Queen Elizabeth National Park.

-Day 10: On our full day around Buhoma we will be in search of Red-faced Woodland Warbler, Red-throated Alethe, Willard’s Sooty Boubou, Yellow-eyed Black Flycatcher, and the skulking Neumann’s Warbler, all much sought-after Albertine Rift specialtes.
-Other birds to track down are Black-billed Turaco, Equatorial Akalat, Ansorge’s Greenbul, and African Broadbill.
+Day 11: On our full day around Buhoma we will be in search of Red-faced Woodland Warbler, Red-throated Alethe, Willard’s Sooty Boubou, Yellow-eyed Black Flycatcher, and the skulking Neumann’s Warbler, all much sought-after Albertine Rift specialties.
+Other birds to track down are Black-billed Turaco, Equatorial Akalat, Ansorge’s Greenbul, African Broadbill, and Highland Rush Warbler.
 Night at Bwindi Impenetrable National Park.

-Day 12: The main reason for coming to Ruhija is to trek to the Mubwindi Swamp, where some additional range-restricted species occur.
-The area around the swamp is suitable habitat for the Grauer’s (or African Green) Broadbill, which is undoubtedly one of the rarest and least seen Albertine Rift endemics.
-While trying to locate it, we will be looking for more regional endemics such as Grauer’s Swamp Warbler, Grauer’s Warbler, Grey-chested Babbler, Archer’s Ground Robin, Rwenzori Batis, Mountain Masked Apalis, and anything we might have missed the previous day.
+Day 13: The main reason for coming to Ruhija is to trek to the Mubwindi Swamp, where some additional range-restricted species occur.
+The area around the swamp is suitable habitat for the Grauer’s Broadbill (AKA African Green Broadbill) which is undoubtedly one of the rarest and least seen Albertine Rift endemics.
+While trying to locate it, we will be looking for more regional endemics such as Grauer’s Swamp Warbler, Grauer’s Warbler, Archer’s Ground Robin, Rwenzori Batis, Mountain Masked Apalis, and anything we might have missed the previous day.
 Night at Ruhija.

-Day 14: We will spend our last morning on a boat ride on Lake Mburo chasing some last species.
+Day 17: We will spend our last morning on a boat ride on Lake Mburo chasing some last species.
 African Finfoot will be our prime target, along with White-backed Night Heron.
-Later, we will transfer to Entebbe, where our tour ends.
+Later, we will transfer to Entebbe for overnight.